There are several ways you can read the Annual Review.

 Sandra is an experienced digital and internet executive and is managing director of Product Space.
-Her love is helping organisations transform or streamline their digital product management practices to improve agility, innovation and customer satisfaction.
-Prior, Sandra was general manager for a boutique IPTV/tech company, general manager of product for Australia's first 4G consumer wireless broadband service, managed Telstra's multimillion dollar cross-platform sport product portfolio, and was involved in bringing TiVo to the Australian market.
-Sandra served as a director and chair of the Australian Interactive Media Industry Association (AIMIA) and was one of the co-founders and inaugural directors of the Australian Domain Name Authority (auDA).
-For her ongoing contributions to the digital media industry, Sandra was inducted into AIMIA's Hall of Fame in 2015.
+Her love is coaching and helping organisations streamline their digital product practices to improve agility, innovation and product success.
+Increasingly she works with organisations to unpack the cultural, organisational and structural issues that impact an organisation's ability to create value.
+Sandra's industry experience crosses telco/broadband, digital media, interactive TV, sport, libraries, industry associations and consumer advocacy.
+She served as a director and chair of the Australian Interactive Media Industry Association (AIMIA) during the 2000s and was one of the co-founders and inaugural directors of the Australian Domain Name Authority (auDA).
+For her contribution to the digital media industry, Sandra was inducted into AIMIA's Hall of Fame in 2015.
 She also serves on the Marketing Advisory Committee to the Board of Bush Heritage Australia.
-Sandra joined the Board in 2012, and is Chair of the Board, Chair of the Governance Committee and a member of the Business Innovation Committee.
+Sandra joined the Board in 2012 and was elected Chair in 2017.
+She chairs the Governance Committee and Investment Committee, and is a member of the Business Innovation Committee.

-Bill is Managing Director of Australian Hearing, the nation's leading hearing specialist and largest provider of government-funded hearing services.
-Previously, Bill has operated at senior management levels in the Managed Services industry, both within the Private and Public sectors.
-He has extensive experience in the delivery of contracted, outsourced services here in Australia, and overseas in the UK and Southeast Asia.
+Bill is CEO of the Worklink Group, which provides support services to people experiencing mental health challenges, including employment services.
+He is committed to making a difference to people's lives by creating an environment that fosters positive impact at all times.
+Bill was managing director of Australian Hearing from 2013 to 2018 and for four years prior to that was managing director of Job Futures Limited, now known as CoAct.
+He has extensive experience in the delivery of contracted, outsourced services in Australia, as well as in the UK and South-East Asia.
 Bill was also the interim CEO of CHOICE in 2008 while we sought a new CEO.
-Bill is passionate about finding ways to provide fair competition and deliver a better deal for the Australian Consumer.
+Bill is passionate about finding ways to provide fair competition and deliver a better deal for Australian consumers.
 Bill served on the CHOICE Board from November 2006 until August 2008.
-Following the appointment of Nick Stace in February 2009, Bill was co-opted onto the Board in November 2009, and then elected to the Board in November 2010.
-He is currently Deputy Chair of the Board and member of the Finance, Risk & Audit and Business Innovation Committees.
+Following the appointment of Nick Stace as CEO in February 2009, Bill was co-opted onto the Board in November 2009, then elected to the Board in November 2010.
+He is currently Deputy Chair of the Board and a member of the Finance, Risk & Audit and Business Innovation committees.

 Fiona Guthrie AM

-Fiona has over 30 years' experience in consumer advocacy, including a number of years on the executive of the Consumers Federation of Australia.
+Fiona has 30 years' experience in consumer advocacy, including a number of years on the executive of the Consumers' Federation of Australia.
 Her main interest has been advocating for people on low incomes or in vulnerable circumstances to get a fair go, particularly in the financial services marketplace.
-For the past eight years, Fiona has been the CEO of Financial Counselling Australia, the peak body for financial counsellors.
+For the past nine years, Fiona has been the CEO of Financial Counselling Australia, the peak body for financial counsellors.
 She has held directorships on Energex Retail Pty Ltd, the Insurance Ombudsman Service and the Financial Ombudsman Service, and was previously chair of ASIC's Consumer Advisory Panel.
-Fiona is currently a member of the ACCC's Consumer Consultative Panel, ASIC's External Advisory Panel, the Australian Government Financial Literacy Board and is a director of Financial Literacy Australia.
-Fiona holds a B.A., LLB and M.B.A.
-Fiona joined the Board in November 2015 and is a member of the Campaigns & Advocacy and Finance, Risk & Audit Committees.
+Fiona is currently a member of the ACCC's Consumer Consultative Committee, ASIC's External Advisory Panel and the Australian Government Financial Literacy Board.
+Fiona holds a BA, LLB and MBA and was made a member of the Order of Australia in 2017 for her work in social welfare and financial counselling.
+Fiona joined the Board in November 2015 and is a member of the Campaigns & Advocacy and Finance, Risk & Audit committees.

 Ben is Managing Principal of the NSW practice of Maurice Blackburn, a national plaintiff and union law firm, where he specialises in consumer and other class actions.
-Ben worked at the Redfern Legal Centre and Legal Aid NSW before joining Maurice Blackburn 17 years ago.
-He has spent more than 30 years in the consumer movement in Australia in community education, consultation, media, lobbying and litigation.
-He has a passion for consumer rights and he recognises the need to adopt a range of strategies to achieve positive outcomes for consumers.
+Ben worked at the Redfern Legal Centre and Legal Aid NSW before joining Maurice Blackburn 18 years ago.
+He has spent over 34 years in the consumer movement in Australia in community education, consultation, media, lobbying and litigation.
+He has a passion for consumer rights and recognises the need to adopt a range of strategies to achieve positive outcomes for consumers.
 Ben was appointed to the CHOICE Board in November 2013 and is Chair of the Campaigns & Advocacy Committee and a member of the Governance Committee.

 Robert is an experienced professional in marketing, digital, analytics and statistics.
-He has a broad range of experience across the IT, telecommunications, finance and biotechnology industries, having worked for companies including BT Financial Group, ING Direct and Unwired.
-He has a strong interest in data-driven decision making, and holds qualifications in statistics and operations research.
+He has a broad range of experience across IT, telecommunications, finance and biotechnology industries, having worked for companies including BT Financial Group, ING Direct and Unwired.
+He has a strong interest in data-driven decision-making and holds qualifications in statistics and operations research.
 He also holds a Foundations of Directorship qualification from the AICD, gained in 2015.
-Robert is currently the Managing Director and co-founder of Gondwana Genomics, an Australian biotechnology start-up exporting genetic technology developed in Eucalyptus.
-Robert joined the Board in September 2014 and is a member of the Business Innovation, Finance, Risk & Audit and the Governance Committees.
+Robert is currently the managing director and co-founder of Gondwana Genomics, an Australian biotechnology start-up exporting genetic technology developed in Eucalyptus.
+Robert joined the CHOICE Board in September 2014, and is a member of the Business Innovation, Finance, Risk & Audit and Governance committees.